Over the past months and weeks, we learn about two significant stablecoin that fall on blockchain Algorand.

 Stablecoin secured by CRYPTO

 Now let's assume that we do not want to integrate with traditional financial rails and become attached to one or another Fiat.
 After all, we have just re-invented money, why go back to centralized banks and currencies supported by central banks.

 If we move away from fiat's attachment to money, we can also remove centralization from such stablecoin.

 The idea is this: let's do the same as in the example above, but instead of USD, let's use another cryptocurrency as reserve, not fiat.
 In this way wszystko could remain on the blockchain, from a to z.

 Yeah.
 But here the first hills appear.
 Cryptocurrencies are unstable, which means your security will also change and the stablecoin coin should of course not fluctuate.

 For now, there is one way to solve this problem: securing a stablecoin coin with a higher deposit in cryptocurrencies so that it can absorb price fluctuations.

 Suppose we deposited into an Algos smart contract worth $ 200, and then spent $ 100 on it in the form of stablecoins.
 In this case, the stablecoins are 200% secured.
 This means that the price of Algo could drop 25% and our stablecoins will still be backed by $ 150 in Algo, and can still be priced at $ 1 each.

 But why would anyone want to allocate their $ 200 in Algo tokens to create a stablecoin?
 There are two incentives:

 first, you can pay interest to the issuer, which is already being done by some solutions.

-Secondly, we can create additional stablecoins as a form of leverage and allow the issuer to earn money this way.
-It's a bit complicated so I won't elaborate on it in this article, I covered it in the video on platform Money On Chain.
+Secondly, we can create additional stablecoins as a form of leverage and let the issuer make money that way.
+It's a bit complicated so I won't elaborate on that in this article, I covered it in the Money On Chain video.